arielgee/Sage-Like/.misc/tasks.md

 * xmlFeed._getFeedLastUpdate() and xmlFeed._getFeedItemLastUpdate() returns different types: Date or string ???	=> as design
 * Update feed state when feed is middle-clicked in tree.
 * add this to discovery folder in the TEST-feeds export: https://www.ynet.co.il/articles/0,7340,L-3369891,00.html
+* in pagePopup.js and discoveryView.js the feed.lastUpdated may be missing and it's OK but if its string should I force it to a valid Date?
 ---

 ## Now
-* in pagePopup.js and discoveryView.js the feed.lastUpdated may be missing and it's OK but if its string should I force it to a valid Date?
+* check all `statement || statement` will not do what u think
 ---